CMPG/signet/README.md

 ## Introduction

-`signet` is a R package to detect natural selection in gene networks.
+`signet` is an R package to detect natural selection in gene networks.

-### What is a gene network?

-A gene network.
-It can be a gene regulatory network, a biological pathway, protein-protein interactions, or every kind of data involving interactions between genes.
+We call gene network every type of data involving interactions between genes or proteins.
+For example, it can be a gene regulatory network, a biological pathway, or a protein-protein interactions dataset.

-### What is selection in gene networks?

-Natural selection is an evolutionary force shaping patterns of genetic diversity.
-Polygenic selection.
+Natural selection, as an evolutionary force, shapes patterns of genetic diversity in natural populations.
+Complex traits, polygenic selection.
 Here, we consider the information given by the network information as a prior concerning the target of polygenic selection.

-### How to detect selection in gene networks?

 The methodology implemented in the signet package is an extension of genome scans for selection to gene networks.
 Using a statistic to measure